illinois-cs241/assignment-docs/charming_chatroom.md

 In the Makefile, we have `-I./includes`.
 This lets you do `#include "something.h"` instead of `#include "./includes/something.h"`

 Also `#pragma once` in the .h files

-## Usernames

-[Here is the link to the username form for the quiz](https://docs.google.com/forms/d/e/1FAIpQLSdFXluySLGBj0dZLJsrGO8EE649syotPACaPYq0QtdoqfKxJA/viewform).
-Fill it out sometime during your lab.
-Thanks!